Stochastic differential equation: Use in probability and mathematical finance

-which is the equation for the dynamics of the price of a stock in the Black–Scholes options pricing model of financial mathematics.
+which is the equation for the dynamics of the price of a listed company share in the Black–Scholes options pricing model of financial mathematics.

 Generalizing the geometric Brownian motion, it is also possible to define SDEs admitting strong solutions and whose distribution is a convex combination of densities coming from different geometric Brownian motions or Black Scholes models, obtaining a single SDE whose solutions is distributed as a mixture dynamics of lognormal distributions of different Black Scholes models.
 This leads to models that can deal with the volatility smile in financial mathematics.